Raphael (archangel): Feast day

 The feast day of Raphael was included for the first time in the General Roman Calendar in 1921, for celebration on October 24.
 With the 1969 revision of the General Roman Calendar, the feast was transferred to September 29 for celebration together with archangels Saints Michael and Gabriel.
 Pope Benedict XVI's Summorum Pontificum permitted, within certain limits for public use, the General Roman Calendar of 1960, which has October 24 as Raphael's feast day.

 He is commemorated in some Spanish dioceses on the old date and with a procession on 7 May in Cordoba, Spain.

 In the Diocese of Warsaw-Praga he is commemorated on 3 October (with Michael and Gabriel); the feast was transferred from 29 September (Dedication of St. Florian's Cathedral).

 The archangel Raphael is commemorated by the Eastern Orthodox Church on 8 November in the Synaxis of the Archangel Michael and the Other Bodiless Powers.

 In the Oriental Orthodox Churches dedication of church of Saint Raphael on the back of a whale is commemorated on 26 August (3 Pagumen).

 The Coptic Orthodox Church celebrates Raphael's feast on Kouji Nabot 3 and Koiak 13.

 In the Antiochian Western Rite Vicariate Saint Raphael the Archangel is commemorated on 24 October.

 Apparitions

 The Archangel Raphael is said to have appeared in Cordoba, Spain, during the 16th century; in response to the city's appeal, Pope Innocent X allowed the local celebration of a feast in the Archangel's honor on May 7, the date of the principal apparition.
 Saint John of God, founder of the Hospital order that bears his name, is also said to have received visitations from Saint Raphael, who encouraged and instructed him.
 In tribute to this, many of the Brothers Hospitallers of St. John of God's facilities are called "Raphael Centers" to this day.
 The 18th century Neapolitan nun, Saint Maria Francesca of the Five Wounds, is also said to have seen apparitions of Raphael.
+In the Latter-day Saint tradition, Doctrine and Covenants 128:21, which is part of a letter dated September 7, 1842, refers to an appearance or manifestation of Raphael to Joseph Smith as one of several angels who had appeared to him either together or separately, each "declaring their dispensation, their rights, their keys, their honors, their majesty and glory, and the power of their priesthood; giving line upon line, precept upon precept; here a little, and there a little; giving us consolation by holding forth that which is to come, confirming our hope!"
+Additional details and circumstances of the visitation are not known.